shirano2/Psychic-Game/README.md

 ##This game is simple.
 If you press a correct alphabet, then you win.

-##But if you didn't until count is zero, then you loose.
+##But if you didn't until count is zero, then you lose.

 ##Good luck.